feverdream6/empathic-voice-interface-starter-arix/README.md

 Below are the steps to completing deployment:

 1. Create a Git Repository for your project.
 2. Provide the required environment variables.
-To get your lovely API key and Client Secret key, log into the portal and visit the [API keys page](https://beta.hume.ai/settings/keys).
+To get your API key and Client Secret key, log into the portal and visit the [API keys page](https://beta.hume.ai/settings/keys).

 ## Support